tommy-iasia/threejs-first-samples/221116 wave/README.md

 Since ThreeJS is just a rendering library.
 It doesn't have any Physics in its mind.

-We need create our own **velocity** attribute by ourselves.
-For example, we create a velocity **number**.
+We need to create our own **velocity** attribute.
+Here, we create a velocity **number**.
 Positive number represents that the box is moving upward in y-axis.
 Negative number means downward.

-We apply our velocity to ThreeJS's mesh's position in every tick for every box.
+Then, we apply our velocity to ThreeJS's mesh's position on every box in every tick.

 ```ts
 for (const box of boxes) {